CharuGupta-eng/vsdOSPowerCalc/README.md

                 or
            chmod 777 POW.py
            ./POW.py
-2. Following window open in which you have to enter tg.txt file of DFF using transmission gate after removing lines instructed by python script as shown in 2nd figure.
+2. Following window open in which you have to enter .txt file name as I enter tg.txt file of DFF using transmission gate after removing lines instructed by python script as shown in 2nd figure.

                                                Python scipt First Step